soorajnraju/cash-flow/ENHANCEMENT_SUMMARY.md

 ## 🚀 **Ready for Production**

-Your Cash Flow Pro v3.1.0 is now a **comprehensive financial management platform** that rivals professional financial software.
+Your Cash Flow (Beta)v3.0.0 is now a **comprehensive financial management platform** that rivals professional financial software.
 The application successfully addresses all the requested improvements and introduces groundbreaking AI features that provide real value to users.

 **Key Benefits:**
 1. **Saves time** - recurring transactions eliminate repetitive work